‘The image of electric vehicles (EVs) as sleek and futuristic is changing.’ – BBC

 As with most insurance policies, it depends on the car itself.
 Usually, classic car insurance is fairly cheap and gives drivers ample annual mileage to boot.
 When it comes to transforming the inner workings of a classic car, however, insurance companies are still getting to grips with the policies that will provide the right cover.

-Andy states that, ‘the insurers are starting to think about the products they offer for electric classics.
-Although we only have limited options at the moment, there are other insurers who are working to ensure their products are suitable for the increasing demand for electric classic car insurance.’
+Andy states that, ‘the insurers are starting to think more about the products they offer for electric classic cars and some are working to ensure their products are suitable for the increasing demand for electric classic car insurance.’

 With Heritage, you can get your electric classic vehicle covered as long as it meets the following criteria:

-In the future, we expect to see more insurers offering policies for electric classics and will work with insurers to find the cover that suits your next project.
-To speak with us about the insurance cover for your classic car – electric or otherwise – please call a member of the team on 0121 248 9229.
+In the future, we expect to see more and more insurers offering policies for electric classics.
+If you choose Heritage for your classic car insurance, we will work with you to find the cover that suits your next project – whether it’s an electric conversion or not.